noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 We have now characterized the inverter cell for a room temperature of 27 degC.
 Similarly, this cell can be characterized for different process, voltage, and temperature (PVT) corners to fully characterize this cell for different PVT corners.

-With these parameters successfully characterized, the next step is to create a LEF file from this cell, which will be used in openlane picorv32a design.
+With these parameters successfully characterized, the next step is to create a LEF file from this cell, which will be plugged into openlane picorv32a design flow.

 ## INTRODUCTION TO MAGIC TOOL AND DRC RULES